 The Bureau uses a range of assessment tools when recruiting.
 These include “written applications, interviews, work competency assessments and referee reports”.
 After completing an online application that includes your CV and a statement detailing how you meet the selection criteria for the grad program you’re applying to join, you’ll probably sit one interview with a selection panel.
 This can be done in person or via the telephone or video conferencing.
 In conjunction with the interview, you may also need to do a ‘work competency assessment’.
 This can involve a written test, presentation or computer-based task.
 You will also need to undergo a pre-employment medical assessment and may need to get a security clearance before receiving an offer.

-Given it’s the public service, you will need to serve your time before being considered for more senior roles.
-That noted, professional development opportunities are available for staff at all levels.
+Professional development opportunities are available for staff at all levels.
 Graduates who undetake the Graduate Diploma of Meterology will finish their program as fully qualified Meterologist with international recognition of this program.
 Plus, you can apply for incredible assignments, such as living in Antarctica for a year, early in your career.

 Somewhat unlike some public service organisations, the Bureau is full of people passionate about doing challenging, interesting work that has a real impact on the lives and livelihoods of their fellow citizens.
 Graduates will be working within a team of like-minded individuals whose work affects the lives of millions of Australian's, such as those impacted by natural disasters and extreme weather events.